 According to FBI statistics, business email compromise (BEC) and email account compromise (EAC) scams have cost businesses over $12.5 billion worldwide since October 2013.
-BEC/EAC scams have been reported in all 50 states and 150 countries across the globe, and the problem is only getting worse.
-Identified global losses increased 136 percent in the period between December 2016 and May 2018.
+Meanwhile, BEC/EAC scams have been reported in all 50 states and 150 countries across the globe.
+It seems like the problem is only getting worse.
+Identified global losses increased 136% in the period between December 2016 and May 2018.

 What are some of the most common social engineering scams?

-An alarming 98 percent of cyberattacks rely on social engineering, a practice that uses psychological manipulation to obtain the trust of an unwitting user.
+An alarming 98% of cyberattacks rely on social engineering, a practice that uses psychological manipulation to obtain the trust of an unwitting user.
 The Pathé story offers a recent, high-profile example of CEO fraud, one of the most common social engineering scams out there.

 Here are some of the other social engineering methods widely used by modern hackers:

 Malicious software that seizes or lock up your data, which is then ransomed back to you by the hacker.
-Enterprise Strategy Group research found that 63 percent of organizations experienced an attempted ransomware attack in 2017, while 22 percent said that it happened on a weekly basis.
-While attacks declined sharply in 2018, ransomware threatens not just your internal machines but your cloud data as well.
+Enterprise Strategy Group research found that 63% of organizations experienced an attempted ransomware attack in 2017, while 22% said that it happened every week.
+While attacks declined sharply in 2018, ransomware threatens your internal machines as well as your cloud data.

 Another type of malicious software, this time designed to gain access to and harm your system.
-Instead of attempting to expose a technical flaw in the system, 97 percent of malware attacks use some type of social engineering scheme.
+Instead of attempting to expose a technical flaw in the system, 97% of malware attacks use some type of social engineering scheme.

 Trial-and-error password-guessing sessions performed rapidly by a specialized program that uses your personal information.